ekinuzunbaz/Car-Rental-Management-System---With-Java-Swing/README.md

 *Delete All Data (permission required!) <br />

 ***FLOW IN THE APPLICATION***<br />
-On the first screen, two different routing processes are performed according to the user name and password:
+On the first screen, two different routing processes are performed according to the username and password:
 Users login.
-If he is not a member of the system, he first registers.
-After logging in, he can view the tools in the system.
+If he is not a member of the system, he/she first registers.
+After logging in, users can view the vehicles in the system.
 This display screen contains various information such as whether the vehicles are suitable for rental, the class of the vehicle (economy, luxury, etc.), daily rental fee.
 When the user selects any vehicle suitable for rent, the rental screen appears.
 The rental process is completed by entering the rental location and the number of days to be rented.
 On the other hand, by logging in as an admin, you can add vehicles to the system, delete vehicles from the system, view all rental contracts made so far and perform many other administrative operations.